taozh2017/RGBD-SODsurvey/README.md

 ### Citation: <a id="citation" class="anchor" href="#citation" aria-hidden="true"><span class="octicon octicon-link"></span></a>

+If you find our survey paper and evaluation code are useful, please cite the following paper:

 	@article{zhou2020rgbd,
   		title={RGB-D Salient Object Detection: A Survey}, author={Zhou, Tao and Fan, Deng-Ping and Cheng, Ming-Ming and Shen, Jianbing and Shao, Ling},